-Families typically own at least one car and usually two or more.
-CalShuttle will enable families to choose to own and maintain at least one less car per family.
-For these three counties, assuming 25% of single-car families and 50% of families with two or more cars each reduced by one car, about 500,000 fewer vehicles will be family-owned (Table 9-2).
-[Census2019a, Keeney2017a, Martin 2011a, Othman2022a, Shaheen2020a]
+Households typically own one car and often two or more.
+CalShuttle will enable each household to choose to own and maintain at least one less car.
+For these three counties, assuming 25% of single-car households and 50% of households with two or more cars each reduced by one car, about 500,000 fewer vehicles will be privately-owned.
+[Census2019a / Table 9-2, Keeney2017a, Martin 2011a, Othman2022a, Shaheen2020a]

-Household automobile insurance premium costs will reduce due to the reductions in the number of accidents and in the severity of accidents enabled by automated braking and other accident prevention technologies.
-Much of that will be replaced by insurance premiums for the private fleet operators, but overall insurance premiums to insurance companies will reduce.
+Household automobile insurance premium costs will reduce due to the reductions in the number and severity of accidents enabled by automated braking and other accident prevention technologies.
+Much of that will be replaced by insurance premiums for the private fleet operators, but overall insurance premiums to insurance companies will decrease.
 [Gatzert2020c]